AndrewK124/COVID-visualization/README.md

 ---
 ## Visualization Clarification:
-- Reproduction Rate chart: The points below the reference line represent countries that experienced a decrease in COVID reproduction rates while points above the reference line represent countries that experienced an increase in COVID reproduction rates.
+- Reproduction Rate chart:
+  1. The points below the reference line represent countries that experienced an overall decrease in COVID reproduction rates after achieving 50% vaccination coverage.
+  2. The points on the line represent countries that didn't experience any changes in COVID repreduction after achieving 50% vaccination coverage.
+  3. The points above the line represent countries that experienced an overall increase in COVID reproduction rates despite achieving 50% vaccination coverage.
-- Stringency Measures chart: The points below the line represent countries that experienced a reduction in COVID cases, indicating that their stringency measures were effective in reducing cases.
-Points on the line represent countries in which their stringency measures had no measurable effect on COVID cases.
-The points above the line represent countries that experienced an increase in COVID cases despite their stringency measures, indicating that their measures were considerably inept.
+- Stringency Measures chart:
+  1. The points below the line represent countries that experienced a reduction in COVID cases, indicating that their stringency measures were effective in reducing cases.
+  2. Points on the line represent countries in which their stringency measures had no measurable effect on COVID cases.
+  3. The points above the line represent countries that experienced an increase in COVID cases despite their stringency measures, indicating that their measures were considerably inept.

 ---
 ## Data Source and Preparation: